m0lecularman/My-Young-Hackawaan/README.md

 # My-Young-Hackawaan
-Journey to learn Cybersecurity ops with Savvy Coders Do bop boom I'm making edits but did they work?
+Journey to learn Cybersecurity ops with Savvy Coders

 What is this repo all about?
     My exploration of helpful programs and tools, and learning the basics of coding across the main languages